 To understand COPD, it helps to understand how your lungs work.

-People with COPD have difficult expelling air from their lungs, they feel breathless.
+People with COPD have difficulty expelling air from their lungs, they feel breathless.
 Wheezing, coughing, a feeling of tightness in their chest and chronic fatigue are also symptoms of COPD.

 These symptoms develop slowly over time and usually are not diagnosed as COPD until middle-age or later.
 Because the disease is so slow to develop, many people may have it and not know it.